FaranIdo/deeplabv2-keras-tf/README.md

 __Note: For now only VGG-16 encoder is implemented.__

+__Note2: Weights are stored in the repository using GitLFS.
+Therefore - it may take some time to clone this repo.__

 Code is based on the repository [DavideA/deeplabv2-keras](https://github.com/DavideA/deeplabv2-keras), which was implemented using Theano backend.

 ### How to use
 Execute `python testing.py` (Input image is defined in the testing.py, so edit it to use different image).

 ### Requirements (Tested on those versions)
+Python==2.7.12
 Keras==2.2.4
 tensorflow==1.9.0
 CUDA==9.0.176